rothenhaeusler/tms/README.md

 # Targeted selection: parameter-specific model selection

-Code to reproduce the figures in the manuscript "Model selection for estimation of causal parameters" can be found in simulations.R.
+The code to reproduce the figures in the manuscript "Model selection for estimation of causal parameters" can be found in simulations.R.

 ## R-package